TenSketch/Iraivi/content/courses/Prenatal_Bonding.md

 keywords: ""
 image: "images/Prenatal_Bonding.jpg"
 tags: ["courses"]
-date: 2022-04-03T19:47:03+05:30
+date: 2022-04-03T19:51:04+05:30
 draft: false
 ---

-The Prenatal bonding is the establishment of bonding between mother and baby when the baby is in womb.
-Baby’s behavior depends upon the mental & emotional state of her mother during pregnancy.
-Prenatal bonding helps you to deliver a smart & healthy baby.
+Prenatal bonding occurs when a mother and her baby form a bond while the infant is still in the womb.
+The mental and emotional state of the mother during pregnancy has an impact on the baby's behavior.
+Prenatal bonding aids in the delivery of a healthy and intelligent baby.

 ##### The session includes